Freedom Camping and KiwiCamp

 Freedom Camping in tents is only permitted at TECT Park, and permission must be obtained from the Park Manager first.
 Please ensure you also check the TECT Park Alerts page for any further restrictions.

-Should you receive an Infringement Notice for freedom camping and wish to dispute it, please find an Explanation for Freedom Camping Infringement Notice form here.
+Should you receive an Infringement Notice for freedom camping and wish to request a waiver, please click on the link below and complete the form.

 For further information, please read the Bylaw above.

 Maps of approved areas